In each year there are six modules, each of which involves approximately 30 hours of contact time and around 120 hours of private study.

-Modules are assessed by a combination of essays, exams, reviews and presentations.
-You will complete a 10,000 word dissertation or research project in your third year.
+Modules are assessed by a combination of essays, exams and presentations.
+You will complete a 10,000-word dissertation project in your third year.

 When not attending lectures, seminars or other timetabled sessions you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for exams.
 To help with your independent learning, you can access the Library and our social study spaces in halls of residence.